 Finding a variety of content that students may need to enrich or remediate their current knowledge is one such way.
 It can also be personalized (adaptive learning) to fit their specific needs.

-For example, do you teach mathematics?
+For example, do you teach math?

 Perhaps, different resources can be provided for students to access as a means of review when they need it in real-time.
 There’s no waiting or whole group instruction that an entire class might not need.